onedeveloper/innovathon-mcp-poc/README.md

 # AI SQL Assistant

-A natural language interface for interacting with SQLite databases, powered by Anthropic's Claude AI.
+A natural language interface for interacting with SQLite databases, powered by Ollama.

 ## Overview